practicingruby/practicing-ruby-paid/posts/v6/010-concept-before-code.md

 made changes to the way we cook these recipes, but these revisions almost never get written down.
 So for the most part, our recipes are inaccurate, hard to read, and can only be cooked by whichever one of us knows its quirks.
+Most of them aren't even labeled with the name of the dish, so you need to skim the instructions to find out what kind of dish it is!

 > On one of my afternoon walks, I decided I wanted to build a program that would help us solve some of these problems, so that we could make fewer